rockettheme/docs/Docs/joomla/extensions/rokfeaturetable/INDEX.md

 RokFeatureTable has the following requirements in order to operate:

-* Joomla 2.5.x or Joomla 3.x - ensure you are using the latest version
+* Joomla 3.x - ensure you are using the latest version
 * Compatible Browsers: Firefox 4+, Chrome, Safari, IE9+, Opera

 >> Internet Explorer 7 and before are not supported.
 Internet Explorer 8 has limited functionality.